pnkraemer/probdiffeq/docs/index.md

 * [ProbNum](https://probnum.readthedocs.io/en/latest/)
 * [Diffrax](https://docs.kidger.site/diffrax/)

-Check out how to transition from those packages (-> quickstart).
+Check out how to transition from those packages: [link](https://pnkraemer.github.io/probdiffeq/quickstart/transitioning_from_other_packages/).

 Anything missing in this list?
 Please open an issue or make a pull request.

-## You might also like:
+## You might also like

 * [diffeqzoo](https://diffeqzoo.readthedocs.io/en/latest/):
   A library for example implementations of differential equations in NumPy and JAX